twilliams9397/eng89_docker/README.md

 - `docker commit 6d05f4526d47 twilliams9397/eng89_docker` and `docker push -a twilliams9397/eng89_docker` are used to push to a docker repository
 - Dockerfile (syntax important) can be used to automate docker tasks
 - to run, `docker build -t dockerhub_id/image_name .`, where there `.` finds the local Dockerfile
+- use the `docker run` command to ensure it is working correctly